WET BASEMENT AND CRAWL SPACE

 intercepted or dammed up by a basement or foundation

 wall.
-Houses which are built downslope on or at the base
+Houses which are built on slopes or at the base

-can intercept and trap this subsurface water, causing
+can intercept and trap both surface and subsurface water, causing

 pressure build-up on the outside and forcing water